 How do I become a missionary is a question I have heard many times over my career in missions.
 It’s an honest question and it’s a good question.
 While there is no simple, concrete answer; I do think there is a process the Lord has in mind.
 A process that when “fleshed”out will look different to everyone all the while having several of the same, key components.

-I have been the director of a missions organization (Modern Day Missions) for the last six years.
-Almost every day, I say a few different prayers over our missionaries (or field workers as we call them) and over our organization.
+I have been the director of a christian missionary organization, Modern Day Missions, for the last ten years.
+Almost every day, I say a few different prayers over our missionaries and over our organization.
 However, I always start my prayer out of the place of Luke 10:2 (The harvest is plentiful, the workers are few) and I ask god to CALL, EQUIP & SEND thousands of harvesters to the harvest field.
 It is with those three words that I want to start our convo on the topic of, “How to become a missionary”.

 Everyone upon their confession of faith in Christ is CALLED to become a witness or a missionary for Christ.
 It’s a major part of our Christian faith.
 However, a good handful of those will be CALLED to a more dedicated role of a missionary by vocation.
 In other words, being a missionary is now not just your calling, but also your job.
 It’s your work.
 It is now your 40+ hour a week labor of love.
 If you and your accountability structure around you i.e church, family, friends, mentors all see that your calling is to be a missionary by vocation then the next step is getting EQUIPPED. *Please know that you should never do missions alone!!
 You should have a team of people around you to prep you, help keep you accountable and offer you oversight while on the field.